mattangebert/git-learning/README.md

 https://css-tricks.com/rebase-vs-merge-integrating-changes-in-git/

-In the folder Exercise_04 is a file that had multible commits.
+In the folder Exercise_04 is a file that had multiple commits.
 The branch Exercise_04 does not have all of those commits, but a few new ones.

 - Checkout the branch Exercise_04 ``git checkout Exercise_04``